What is urinary incontinence?

 What are the symptoms of urinary incontinence?

-The symptoms can vary from a leak of light urine to the abundant and uncontrollable output of it.
-The type of urine loss will depend on the type of urinary incontinence experienced.
+The symptoms can vary from a small leak of urine to much greater volumes.
 The different types of urinary incontinence are:

-- Urge incontinence – a sudden urge to urinate with a sudden loss of bladder control and urination.
+- Urge incontinence – a sudden urge to urinate with a sudden loss of bladder control and urinary leakage.
+This is commonly caused by what is referred to as an “overactive bladder”.

-- Stress incontinence – urine leaks when pressure is placed on the bladder (e.g. sneezing, coughing, laughing or lifting).
+- Stress incontinence – urine leaks when pressure is placed on the bladder (e.g. sneezing, coughing, laughing, running or lifting).

 - Mixed incontinence – you can experience more than one type of urinary incontinence.